Joeltbond/rust_programming_language/ch02/README.md

   - `Result` is and _enum_ of `Ok` and `Err`
   - if `io::Result` is `Err`, `expect` will cause the program to crash with the message that you passed to it.
   - if you don't call `expect` you will get a warning about not handling potential errors.

+## Using a Crate to Get More Functionality
+- Rust doesn't come with a randome number generator for we ill need to add a crate
+- Add the rand crate under dependencies in Cargo.toml

+## Generating a Random Number
+-